 In layman’s terms, an optometrist is simply a healthcare professional who helps ensure that your eyes are as healthy as they can be.
 He’s the person that you go to when you face vision trouble, which he or she then diagnoses and provides a solution for.
 Their job includes a wide range of activities from prescribing corrective lenses to providing care before and after a surgery.

-Why would you want to be an optometrist?
+Why would you want to be an optometrist or ophthalmologist?

 First of all, being an optometrist provides for a very rewarding and stimulating career.
 You not only get to interact with people on a daily basis and you get to solve one of the most crucial problems that we humans face, that of not being able to see clearly.